Garlic 101 - Everything You Ever Wanted to Know About Garlic but Didn't Know Who to Ask

 Apparently all of the hundreds of sub-varieties (separate cultivars) of garlic grown all over the world came from these ten basic groups or sub-varieties of hardnecks that evolved in the Caucasus Mountains between the Black Sea and the Caspian Sea.
-Their individual characteristics have been altered over time by careful (or accidental) selection and changing growing conditions, such as soil fertility, rainfall, temperature, altitude, length and severity of winter, etc. as they spread across Asia and Europe and the Asiatics and Turbans developed in the East, while the Creoles developed in Spain and southern France and Artichokes and Silverskins developed Italy and elsewhere in Europe by selection.
+Their individual characteristics have been altered over time by careful (or accidental) selection and changing growing conditions, such as soil type, fertility, rainfall, temperature, altitude, length and severity of winter, etc. as they spread across Asia and Europe and the Asiatics and Turbans developed in the East, while the Creoles developed in Spain and southern France and Artichokes and Silverskins developed Italy and elsewhere in Europe by selection.

 This picture of the structure of the garlic family is probably final but still work continues to define it more accurately using a larger number of cultivars and this may lead to the refining of the identification of clusters of sub-varieties but the basic picture is pretty much complete.

 Five varieties of Hard-Neck garlic Porcelains like Music or German Extra Hardy; Rocamboles, like Killarney Red and Spanish Roja; Standard Purple Stripe such as Chesnok Red or Persian Star, Glazed Purple Stripe like Purple Glazer and Marbled Purple Stripe such as Metechi, Bogatyr or Siberian.